A series of 3D fighting games

 - A.I.
 Is a Crapshoot: Ragnarok (Originally "R-1000") in Climax Heroes OOO was designed as a Deus Est Machina, but went haywire.
 It's revealed that he went insane with loneliness after his "papa" (creator) disappeared on him during a test of the Dimensional Tunnel.
 Somewhat subverted in that he knows he's not right in the head and has called the Riders into his world hoping they'll be able to stop him.

 - Beat 'em Up: Most missions in OOO's Ragnarok Mode play out like this (Something carried over from Dragon Knight Wii).

 - Calling Your Attacks: Not everyone does this, but there are a few instances.
 Mostly for characters from Kamen Rider Kabuto, where this trope was commonplace.
 Double and Den-O Liner Form also do this for their Finishing Moves.

-- Blade and Garren, on the other hand, have their attacks called for them by their weapons.
+- Some Riders, such as Blade and Garren, have their attacks called for them by their weapons.

-- With the adding of Showa characters and Fourze to the cast, we can expect even more attack calling.
+- With the adding of Showa characters and Fourze to the cast, there are even more attack calling.